 - What is RBSelect?

-The Group’s benefit choice programme.
-It allows you to elect the benefits you want – tailoring your reward package to suit your lifestyle and making your money go further.
-This is why there is such a wide range of benefits available to choose from.
+It’s the Group’s benefit choice programme.
+It allows you to elect the insurances and benefits you want – tailoring these to suit your lifestyle and making your money go further.

 - What’s my ValueAccount?